cheredia19/paris-2024-osg-athetes/README.md

 The capital of France hosts the Olympics for the third time in history, after 1900 and 1924.
 Back then, the games were held between May 4 and July 27.
 The venue hosted 3,089 athletes, 2,956 men and 136 women.
 Now, 5,465 men and 5,281 women take part in this massive sports event, a sign of how things have changed over 100 years.

+Thirty-three nations say *present* in the Olympics with 100 or more athletes (16.1% out of 204).
+The 593 competitors representing the United States make them the largest delegation of the games.
+The USA, France (572), and Australia (460) are the top three countries with the most athletes.

 <PlotlyBarChart
   data={{
     url: 'by_country_over_100.csv'